Ugi0/AOC/README.md

-# Advent of Code 2022
+# Advent of Code
-My AOC 2022 solutions
+My AOC solutions

-All of the solutions read input from input.txt and are solved using python
+2022: Done using python